jhnwu3/BioNetGMMFit/README.md

     which should run all the previous install commands shown above before.
 Just make sure you have admin access.

-3. Navigate to the newly created program folder
+3. Then, navigate to the previously created program folder

         cd Sig_GMM

 4. By default, parameters for the 3 protein linear system are provided and simulated with a pre-defined evolution matrix defined in system.cpp in the main directory, hence to get started, simply run the run shell script to begin:

         source run.sh

 5. All output (final estimate of rate constants) is recorded in out.txt

 ## *Prerequisites for Compiling* ##